kensanata/just-halberds/Knives.md

 Little Man Moss and Brunhilde was invited to come train with Lady Trudeberg’s daughter Waltrud.

+Time to level up!
+What did they learn?
+Adalric spent time doing Passive magic, so he rolls a d6 and gets a 4: Doors!
+Is he sneaking around in Ulrike’s tower, going through her stuff?
+Claudia decides to add some hidden secrets for Adalric to find, if he wants to risk it.

+And what about Brunhilde?
+It was physical, being Adalric’s bodyguard, and surviving in the wilderness.
+She rolls a d6 and gets a 3:
+Construction!
+Building shelters, helping out on the farm, it made her better at building things.

-The sessions, people go home or log off, and Claudia is daydreaming about the game.
-Time to think about all the non-player characters and add some notes.
+Time for players to go home or log off, and Claudia is daydreaming about the game, thinking about the non-player characters and taking notes.
 Are Ulrike and the Marmot Man friends or foes?
 Maybe a competitive relationship?
 Power over the plants and mushrooms?
 Is there a passage to Myrkheim and the Ur-forest of the mushroom king?
 Which side would the players pick?
 If they meet again, Marmot Man is